(Last updated 9/13/2016; last reviewed 1/7/2016)

 Type 2 diabetes can often be controlled with a healthy diet and regular exercise.
 A healthy diet and daily exercise can help a person reach and maintain a healthy weight.

-A healthy diet includes lots of vegetables, some fruit, and lean meats and is low in processed foods high in sugar and salt.
+A healthy diet includes lots of vegetables, some fruit, beans, whole grains, and lean meats and is low in processed foods high in sugar and salt.
 To learn more, read this webpage on healthy eating.

-Regular exercise means being active for a half an hour on most days of the week.
+Regular exercise means being active for 30 minutes on most days of the week.

 Sometimes, in addition to a healthy diet and regular physical activity, medicines are needed to control type 2 diabetes.
 (Treatment for type 1 diabetes always includes taking insulin.)